-The mosque’s interior represents a Persian touch – translated through the intricately carved paneling’s that catch the visitor’s attention at the entrance.
-Due to its unique and well built structure, Badshahi Mosque pics and infrastructure are still studied in art and architectural schools.
+The mosque’s interior represents a Persian touch – translated through the intricately carved panelling that catches the visitor’s attention at the entrance.
+Due to its unique and well-built structure, Badshahi Mosque’s pics infrastructure is still studied in art and architectural schools.

 The grand Badshahi Mosque’s courtyard can accommodate up to 100,000 people.

 If you have ever visited Lahore, then you may have been able to spot the mosque because of the four octagonal three-storey minarets – four major and four minor, erected at the corners of the mosque.